AqwamCreates/DataPredict/docs/API/Optimizers/BaseOptimizer.md

 #### Returns:

-* optimizerInternalParameters: The optimizer internal parameters that is stored in base optimizer.
+* optimizerInternalParameters: A matrix/table containing optimizer internal parameters fetched from the base optimizer.

 ### setOptimizerInternalParameters()